The Lemon Drop Kid: Plot

-Seeing a potential gold mine, Charlie decides to muscle in on the operation.
-Reasoning that the Nellie Thursday home is "wherever Nellie Thursday is", Oxford Charlie and his crew kidnap the home's inhabitants (including Nellie and Brainey) and move them to Charlie's mansion in Nyack.
-The Kid returns to the home to find it deserted and the money he had hidden in a hollowed-out statue gone.
-Clued in by oversized Oxford footprints in the snow, the Kid and his friends pay Charlie a visit.
-When Charlie reveals the Kid's scheme through a phone conversation with Moose Moran, the Kid's accomplices become angry, but he manages to slip away.
-However, Brainey tracks him down and voices her disgust.
+Seeing a potential fortune, Charlie tries to involve himself in the operation.
+He and his crew kidnap the home's inhabitants, including Nellie and Brainey, and move them to his mansion in Nyack.
+The Kid finds the home deserted and the money that he had hidden in a statue missing.
+He recognizes Charlie's footprints in the snow and visits him.
+When Charlie reveals the Kid's scheme through a phone conversation with Moose Moran, the Kid's accomplices become angry, but he manages to escape.
+However, Brainey finds him and voices her disgust.

-After a few days of stewing in self-pity (and realizing it is Christmas Eve), the Kid is surprised to meet Nellie, who has escaped.
-He decides to recover the money, sneaking into Charlie's home in the guise of an elderly woman.
+After a few days of stewing in self-pity and realizing that it is Christmas Eve, the Kid is surprised to meet Nellie, who has escaped.
+He tries to recover the money, sneaking into Charlie's home disguised as an elderly woman.
 He finds that Charlie and his crew are moving the women to a more secure location.
-The Kid confronts Charlie in his office.
-After a brief struggle, the Kid overpowers Charlie and makes off with the money, narrowly avoiding the thugs Charlie has sent after him.
-The ensuing chaos allows Brainey and the others to escape.
+The Kid confronts Charlie in his office and fights with him.
+The Kid absconds with the money, narrowly avoiding Charlie's thugs.
+The chaos allows Brainey and the others to escape.

-Later that night, the Kid returns to the original Nellie Thursday home to meet with Moose Moran.
-The deal appears to be in jeopardy as Moran arrives with Charlie.
-Charlie demands that the Kid reimburse him, which would leave too little for Moran.
-However, the Kid hits a switch, revealing hidden casino tables.
-All are occupied, mainly by the escaped women.
-The Kid and his still-loyal friends hold off the gangsters as the police initiate a raid.
-Moran and Oxford Charlie are arrested.
+The Kid returns to the original Nellie Thursday home to meet with Moran.
+The deal appears to be in jeopardy as Moran arrives with Charlie, who demands that the Kid reimburse him, which would leave too little for Moran.
+However, the Kid hits a switch, revealing hidden casino tables that are occupied mainly by the escaped women.
+The Kid and his friends repel the gangsters as the police initiate a raid, resulting in the arrest of Moran and Charlie.
 The Kid assures the judge who sentenced him earlier that he will focus his attention on the home, which he will make a reality.
 Nellie's husband Henry, free on parole, is joyously reunited with his wife.

+Reception

+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Damon Runyon's old story ... has been given a pretty thorough shakedown under the capable hands of Bob Hope in the slapstick farce ...
+The consequent entertainment, populated throughout by Mr. Hope, may be a far cry from Mr. Runyon's story, but it's a close howl to good, fast, gag-packed fun.
+Indeed, it has come to be expected that anything played by Mr. Hope is not safe from utter mutilation by him and the boys who write his stuff.
+That which is known as 'Runyon flavor' in the characters of his famous guys and dolls is as vulnerable to Mr. Hope's burlesquing as is a gentle tweak on the nose.
+So let it be understood that the current 'Lemon Drop Kid,' which previously was filmed some seventeen years back, is strictly a rough-house with Hope."